 Yes, it takes several months for new bone to grow in the jaw.
-Once the bone is adequately rejuvenated, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee and Dr. Valenti can resume the implant process.
+Once the bone is adequately rejuvenated, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee, Dr. Valenti and Dr. Huberman can resume the implant process.

 What is recovery from bone grafting like?

 Bone grafting may cause some post-op soreness for a few days, but typically this mild pain can be managed with over-the-counter medications.
 Any necessary prescriptions will be discussed at your appointment.

 For more details on bone grafting and to find out how soon you can have your implants placed, please give us a call!